stashed/stash/docs/concepts/crds/restic.md

  - For workload kind `Statefulset` restic repository is created in the sub-directory `<WORKLOAD_KIND>/<POD_NAME>`.
 For multiple replicas, multiple repositories are created and sidecar is added to all pods.
  - For workload kind `Daemonset` restic repository is created in the sub-directory `<WORKLOAD_KIND>/<WORKLOAD_NAME>/<NODE_NAME>`.
 For multiple replicas, multiple repositories are created and sidecar is added to all pods.

-## Restic Status
-Stash operator updates `.status` of a Restic CRD every time a backup operation is completed.

- - `status.backupCount` indicated the total number of backup operation completed for this Restic CRD.
- - `status.firstBackupTime` indicates the timestamp of first backup operation.
- - `status.lastBackupTime` indicates the timestamp of last backup operation.
- - `status.lastSuccessfulBackupTime` indicates the timestamp of last successful backup operation.
-If `status.lastBackupTime` and `status.lastSuccessfulBackupTime` are same, it means that last backup operation was successful.
- - `status.lastBackupDuration` indicates the duration of last backup operation.

 ## Workload Annotations
 For each workload where a sidecar container is added by Stash operator, the following annotations are added: